3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Nozomi bullet train on the Tokaido-Sanyo Shinkansen line (2 hr 15 min, 4 stops, ~$85)

-Heed my warning and DO NOT book your tickets via RailNinja, instead use Klook to save nearly $50 in ridiculous and unnecessary service fees.
-After securing your tickets online, you’ll still need to pick up two physical copies from the shinkansen kiosks on the day of your departure.
-This ended up being quite a quick process with in-depth instructions and photo guidance provided by Klook in advance, so no need to worry about this extra step!
-It is important that you keep both your tickets, however, as you’ll need to insert these in your destination station to exit the ticketed train area.
-In case you end up losing these tickets like my best friend did, save a copy of your digital purchase confirmation to show train station personnel who can help you exit the station.
+Keep both your tickets, however, as you need to insert these in the destination station to exit the ticketed train area.
+If you end up losing these tickets like my friend did, save a copy of your digital purchase confirmation to show train station personnel who can help you exit the station.

-On the train you’ll find fast free Wi-Fi, charging outlets, reclinable chairs with tray tables, and pretty much all the fixings you’d expect to find onboard an airplane.
-So sit back, relax, and enjoy the ride as you cruise over to Kyoto!
+On the train, find fast free Wi-Fi, charging outlets, reclinable chairs with tray tables, and pretty much all the expected airplane fixings.
+Sit back, relax, and enjoy the ride as you cruise over to Kyoto!

 Pro Tip:

 On the ride over, sit on the right side of the train for a potential view of Mt.
 Fuji.
-The reverse goes for the way back, during which you’ll want to sit on the left side to hopefully catch a glimpse of this notoriously elusive peak.
+The reverse goes for the way back; sit on the left to catch a glimpse of this notoriously elusive peak.

 Where to Stay in Kyoto?